anchor/fleet-magento-docs/docs/getting-started/creating-users.md

 ### Giving a User Permissions

-There are four roles available by default.
-These are:

-* Admin - can do anything
-* Auditor - can view billing reports and logs
-* Developer - can view and modify fleet resources (environments, releases, etc)
-* NoProd - denies modification privileges to environment named 'prod', overriding any access previously granted
-* Manager - can create new users, roles and policies

-You can give a user multiple roles, e.g. Developer and NoProd would allow them to modify most environments, but no the one named 'prod'.

 You can add a role to a user with the [user add_role command](/how-to/auth/manage-roles):

 ```
-$ fleet auth user add_role test@example.com Developer
+$ fleet auth user add_role test@example.com Admin
 ```

+This will allow the user to do anything to the fleet.
+If you wish to restrict their permissions you'll need to create policies, put them in roles, then add the roles to the user.

-For more info on creating custom roles and policies or inspecting them see [here](/how-to/auth/manage-roles) and [here](/how-to/auth/manage-policies) respectively.
+For more info on creating custom roles and policies, inspecting them and seeing example policies see [here](/how-to/auth/manage-roles) and [here](/how-to/auth/manage-policies) respectively.